|

 How to avoid the menu switching scam in Morocco

-To prevent falling victim to this common Moroccan scam in the first place, I suggest taking a photo of the menu you receive initially so you can refer to it when the bill arrives.
+To prevent falling victim to this common Moroccan scam in the first place, I suggest taking a photo of the menu you receive initially.
+That way, you can refer to it when the bill arrives.

 Animal hides hanging to dry at a leather tannery in the Fes medina